10 Reasons Not to Plant the Sago Palm

 The male: When it is big enough, the male will start to branch out or grow new crowns.
 It took a good fifteen years for me to see that fact.
 In fact, I was clueless about the difference for decades.
 Once your male plant is established and has a thick two to three foot trunk, you will see the branching effect.

 The female: This plant will continue to grow and flush at the center, getting taller each year.
+If you are considering a queen sago for the yard, remember to think of it as a tree.
+Sagos are not little ornamental flower bed candidates.

 Both males and females produce the pups.